hgonomeg/Gravity/README.md

 * Learning how to optimize
 * Excercise C++ generic programming
 * Optimization via efficient multithreaded programming

+## Building instructions
+### Library dependencies
+* SFML (graphics, window and system modules)
+### Tools required
+* Cmake
+* C++17 compiler with RTTI
+### Instruction
+In order to compile the program, please ensure that the SFML library is installed in your system and that you have all the necessary tools like Cmake and a compiler.

+Run cmake to generate the build files for your setup (I personally recommend using Cmake GUI).
+Please note that static linking will not be available in all setups.

+After obtaining the build files, use your toolchain of choice to compile the program.
+(eg. run `make` if you are using Unix Makefiles or MinGW Makefiles)

+An executable called "Gravity" will appear in the root directory of the project

+### Note
+I'd be very welcome if you could report any problems with the Cmake script that you encounter.

 ## Goals and capabilities of the program
 * Symulacja grawitacji w układzie wielu ciał w czasie rzeczywistym - gwiazd, planet i asteroid.
 * Dodawanie nowych ciał niebieskich w czasie działania programu posiadających prędkość, położenie i zwrot nadawane w ramach zdarzeń wciśnięcia i opuszczenia przycisku myszy.